 An ongoing business retention and expansion commitment in a community means that a database of local businesses is available along with current contact information.
-Economic development staff will also have a sense of which businesses may be challenged in specific areas, should disruptions in business operations occur.
+Economic development staff will also have a sense of which businesses may be challenged in specific areas, should an emergency and disruptions in business operations occur.

-It is imperative that communities, at a minimum, have current contact information for local businesses as part of the preparedness planning process.
+It is imperative that communities, at a minimum, have current contact Information for local businesses as part of the preparedness planning process.
 Endeavour to secure cell phone and social media account information as part of the contact file.
-Ensure this information is backed up and stored in multiple locations.